ktruong1999/DH110-2021F/a06/assignment06.md

 ![Screenshot 2021-11-08 9 28 1](https://user-images.githubusercontent.com/68669305/140872443-f73657c2-9295-47a4-9bcd-93ca9914e6b3.png)

 #### Design System Reflection
 Overall I feel like I was able to create a very clean design system.
 I think my font choices were very concise and show a good level of hierarchy that helps communicate purpose in my screen designs.
 I really liked the colors that were generated and that tinting the system white and balck helped make the design more cohesive.
-My biggest struggle was the layout design because it can be hard to adjust a set font size around layout rows that aren't adjusted directly
+My biggest struggle was the layout design because it can be hard to adjust a set font size around layout rows that aren't adjusted directly, but with expeirmenting I think I was able to find a balance.
+I think i also chose approriate border radiuses for each purpose which helps the system look clean and consistent.

+It was also nice using tools like adobe color and stark on figma to help decide parts of the interface.The impression test was also fun to see how a user may see the design differently, as more helpful or more distracting to their process.